MasterOfTheTiger/bible-translation-lookup/README.md

 ## JSON structure

-JSON returned has the following structure:
+A bible translation JSON object has the following structure:

 ```json
 {